 Which reports use Time to first comment?

 Some reports, like Work log or PR resolution, include Time to first comment when viewing individual PRs.
 For individual PR views in these reports, Time to first comment may be represented in minutes, hours, or days.
-Regardless of the unit of time, it is calculated using the same data as other reports and views.

 What does Time to first comment measure?